 01 of 08

-What is a pomegranate?
+What Is a Pomegranate?

 Pomegranates are beautiful red fruits, approximately the size of a grapefruit, that are filled with seeds called arils that are surrounded by inedible pulp.
 In the Northern Hemisphere, they typically come into season from September to February which is probably why they became associated with holiday foods for Thanksgiving and Christmas.
-Unlike fruits where the flesh is eaten and the seeds discarded, it's actually the seeds, or arils, that are the edible part of a pomegranate.
+Unlike fruits where the flesh is eaten and the seeds discarded, it's actually the seeds or arils, that is the edible part of a pomegranate.
 They can be eaten whole or juiced but when you bite down on them, the juice they hold spurts out.

 The arils can be eaten out of hand or used in cooking, baking or beverages such as smoothies, juices, and cocktails.

 Although pomegranates are now popular in many parts of the world, they originated in the region around the Middle East and India and are still popular in that cuisine.
 Today, the fruit is grown throughout the Middle East, Africa, India, Asia and some parts of the southwestern United States.Continue to 2 of 8 below.